hardikkanajariya-in/codeforge/README.md

 **Professional Database Management Plugin by HkDevs - Elevate Your Laravel Development Experience**

-*For technical support, feature requests, or partnership inquiries, contact us at [hardikkanajariya@yahoo.com](mailto:hardikkanajariya@yahoo.com)*
+*For technical support, feature requests, or partnership inquiries, contact us at [contact@hardikkanajariya.in](mailto:contact@hardikkanajariya.in)*